-1. Westonbirt, The National Arboretum in Gloucestershire – Autumn Trail
+1. Westonbirt, The National Arboretum in Gloucestershire - art of autumn trail (1 mile)

 Experience autumn colours from all over the world as you wander along the autumn trail at Westonbirt Arboretum.
 Find a quiet spot under a Japanese maple in the Acer Glade and take a moment to be still among the vibrant colours that surround you during nature’s greatest show.